yacinecheikh/custom-linux/README.md

 Most of my motivation comes from using virtual machines and having to choose between large ubuntu images and maintaining custom Alpine VMs.
-I would rather have a one-size-fits-all installer to quickly spawn new VMs.
+I would rather have a one-size-fits-all installer to quickly spawn new lightweight VMs.

 # Status

 Not ready for use.

-The iso can be built and tested in a VM.
+The iso can be built on Ubuntu and installed in a VM.

 # What's in the project

-The `apks` directory contains an Alpine apk package build script.
+[commented]: # (The `apks` directory contains an Alpine apk package build script.

 The package is built by the `build-apk.sh` script.
 This .apk package contains the scripts and configs that will be used to install and setup the system.
 The .apk package is not required for a functional setup, since the same files are bundled as a simple directory in the live iso.
+)

-The `iso` folder is used to patch the Alpine Linux iso file, by extracting its files, adding Custom files, and packing everything together in a new iso file.
+The `iso` folder contains scripts to patch the Alpine Linux iso file.
-The iso can be build with the `build-iso.sh` script.
+These scripts are used by `build-iso.sh`.

-The `scripts` folder contains the configurations and scripts that are used to install and prepare the system from a yaml config file.
+The `scripts` folder contains the install scripts and a default yaml installation config.

+[commented]: # (
 The `output` folder contains an existing .apk packaged version of the `scripts` folder.
+)

 # Setup for building

+[commented]: # (

 ## APK